 What is the difference between federal loans and private loans?
 Watch this video and related Financial Aid TV videos to learn more.

-A Subsidized Direct Stafford Loan is a low-interest loan made to the student for education-related expenses.
+A Subsidized Direct Stafford Loan is a low-interest loan made to the undergraduate student for education-related expenses.
+The student must demonstrate financial need for Subsidized Stafford Loan eligibility.
 The federal government pays the interest on the loan while the student is enrolled at least half time (six credit hours per semester).
 For loans first disbursed on or after July 1, 2012, Subsidized Stafford Loans are no longer eligible for this interest subsidy during the 6 month grace period following the student’s separation from school.
-Subsidized Direct Stafford Loans have a fixed interest rate, a standard repayment term of 10 years, and repayment does not begin until 6 months after graduation or dropping below half time status.
+Subsidized Direct Stafford Loans have a standard repayment term of 10 years, and repayment does not begin until 6 months after graduation or dropping below half time status.

 After you have completed the Entrance Counseling session, you will complete and sign the Master Promissory Note (MPN).
 Funds are disbursed to your CCU account the week following the drop deadline of your first course of the semester, but may take a week or two longer depending on general processing time.
 For all CAGS undergraduate students in their first financial aid award year, any financial aid credit balance that remains after tuition and fees are covered will be refunded eight weeks after the semester start date.
 All other CAGS students will be refunded any financial aid overpayment after the drop deadline of their first semester course, typically the third week of the course.